 If you fail a university unit, you will be required to re-enrol in the unit when it is next offered.
-This includes going to the lectures and submitting all assessment and test based tasks.
+This includes going to the lectures, submitting the assignment/s and sitting the exam.

-NOTE: If you receive a NN result (refer to pages 17-20) with a mark of 45 or above in a pre-requisite unit in the Bachelor of Information Systems, you will be permitted to enrol in any unit for which that unit is a pre-requisite.
+NOTE: If you receive a NN result (refer to pages 19-21) with a mark of 45 or above in a pre-requisite unit in the Bachelor of Information Systems, you will be permitted to enrol in any unit for which that unit is a pre-requisite.
 However, you must repeat the pre-requisite unit (take the unit a second time) in which you got the NN 45 or above grade and achieve a Pass Grade.